WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 From Akihabara the electronics district to Asakusa the more traditional part of Tokyo, we prepared a full guide for you.

-Shinjuku is one of most exciting districts to visit in Tokyo!
+Shinjuku is one of the most exciting districts to visit in Tokyo!
 If you are planning a trip to Tokyo, make sure to visit Shinjuku at night!

 Shinjuku is centered around the busiest train station in the world.
 It combines one of the largest business districts in Tokyo with a huge shopping and entertainment area!
 It is also in Shinjuku that you will experience the best nightlife in Tokyo!